-Having begun his career from the ground up over 30 years ago, W. Grey Marker II founded Marker construction Group together with his partner Peggy in 2001.
-Grey is responsible for all corporate operations of the firm.
+Having begun his career from the ground up over 35 years ago, W. Grey Marker II founded Marker construction Group together with his partner Peggy in 2001.

 Throughout his years in the industry, Grey has formed an impressive network of resources including talented personnel and some of South Florida's best architects and sub-contractors, who provide premium materials and products.

-Grey is actively involved with the Commercial Real Estate Development Association, Urban Land Institute, Construction Association of South Florida, Gold Coast Builders Association, Associated Builders and Contractors, Inc., Institute of Classical Architecture & Art, Broward Workshop's Urban Core committee, Broward County Gator Club, Humane Society of Broward County's Diamond Collar Society, and 4Kids of South Florida - an organization serving foster children in Broward and Palm Beach Counties.
-He also serves on the capital campaign steering committee for his alma mater, Cardinal Gibbons High School.
+Grey is serving his second term as a governor appointed commissioner for the Florida State Building Commission actively involved in the writing and implementation of building code throughout the State of Florida.
+He is involved with the Commercial Real Estate Development Association, Urban Land Institute, Construction Association of South Florida, Gold Coast Builders Association, Associated Builders and Contractors, Inc., Institute of Classical Architecture & Art, Broward Workshop's Urban Core committee, Broward County Gator Club, and 4Kids of South Florida - an organization serving foster children in Broward and Palm Beach Counties.
+He also served on the capital campaign steering committee for his alma mater, Cardinal Gibbons High School.

 Under Grey's leadership, Marker Construction Group donated the construction of a home for pregnant teens as a 4Kids of South Florida initiative.
 The company continues to donate time and services to the children and families served by 4Kids of South Florida.

 Grey moved to Fort Lauderdale from Bryn Mawr, Pennsylvania at age 11.
 He is married to Peggy Hogan Marker, who is co-president of Marker Construction Group.
 They have three children, and reside in Fort Lauderdale.